 In group betting, bettors are asked which driver will record the best finish of a given set of drivers – usually five or more.
 Favorites are typically assigned even-money odds or lower.

 Place bets work much like place and show bets in horse racing.
 You can select a driver to finish in the Top 3 or Top 5 in a given race, but at odds significantly reduced from their win odds.
 For instance, if Denny Hamlin is +600 to win a race, his odds to finish Top 3 could fall to about +150.

 Bet on NASCAR at TwinSpires Sports

-Residents of Indiana, Michigan, New Jersey, and Pennsylvania have the green flag to enjoy legal NASCAR betting at our sportsbook.
+Residents of Colorado, Indiana, Michigan, New Jersey, Pennsylvania, and Tennessee have the green flag to enjoy legal NASCAR betting at our sportsbook.
 So start your engines, race toward our NASCAR odds page, and start wagering today!